Innovation Funding Incentives: Czechia

 Czechia offers a broader set of investment incentives, particularly for manufacturing, technology centres, and strategic services centres.

 Mechanism: These incentives can take various forms, including corporate income tax relief for up to 10 years (either full for newly established companies or partial for expanding ones), cash grants for job creation, and support for employee training and retraining.
+A cash grant on capital expenditures (up to 20% of eligible costs) is also available for strategic investment projects.
 In some cases, discounted land transfers or property tax exemptions are also available in favoured industrial zones.

 Impact: Investment incentives attract foreign direct investment and encourage the establishment and expansion of high-value-added activities, thereby contributing to job creation and technological upgrading.